Edward7n15/MSDMS/README.md

 ## Key Features:

+- Efficient Music Queries
-- Efficient Music Queries: Users can effortlessly search for songs based on artists, accessing an extensive database for song discovery.
+  -  Users can effortlessly search for songs based on artists, accessing an extensive database for song discovery.
+- Session Management
-- Session Management: The system records user login and logout times, maintaining session history for enhanced security and accountability.
+  -  The system records user login and logout times, maintaining session history for enhanced security and accountability.
+- Customizable Song Lists
-- Customizable Song Lists: Users can curate personalized song lists, both private and public, with options to add or delete songs at their discretion.
+  -  Users can curate personalized song lists, both private and public, with options to add or delete songs at their discretion.
+- Social Interaction
-- Social Interaction: The platform encourages social engagement by allowing users to follow other users and artists, facilitating an interconnected music community.
+  -  The platform encourages social engagement by allowing users to follow other users and artists, facilitating an interconnected music community.

 ## Functionality Highlights: